14 Top-Rated Attractions & Things to Do in Bellevue, WA

 Referred to simply as BAM, the Bellevue Arts Museum hosts an impressive display of artworks from regional and international artists.
 It's located among the bustling streets of the Bellevue downtown district, only a few blocks away from Downtown Park.
 Quick visitors may breeze through the entire museum in an hour, although most should expect to spend 90 minutes to two hours touring the exhibits.

 Self-guided tours are available Wednesday through Sunday when the BAM is open, and trained curators also offer private tours.
-The museum also hosts several educational workshops for kids, teens, and adults, and special lectures and presentations.
-On the first Friday of each month, admission is free.
+The museum also hosts several special lectures, presentations, and educational workshops for kids, teens, and adults.
+Admission is free on the first Friday of each month.

 Address: 510 Bellevue Way NE, Bellevue, Washington